jagritishahi/Task-1/README.md

-# GRIP Task-1 |The Spark Foundation
+# Task-1 in GRIP by The Sparks Foundation
 ## Prediction using Supervised ML
-### Predict the percentage of an student based on the no. of study hours.
+### Objective - Predict the percentage of an student based on the no. of study hours.